Signal-to-Noise Ratio Calculator

 Enter signal and noise values to compute SNR.

-This optional mini-game does not change the calculator result.
-It simply turns the same idea into a visual exercise: your blue passband represents the receiver, the green carrier is the useful signal, and red spikes are noise power.
-If the passband covers the carrier while avoiding interference, your live SNR rises and the score climbs.
-When noise overlaps your filter, the denominator grows, the dB value falls, and clean lock becomes harder to maintain.
-It is a quick way to build intuition for why engineers care so much about filtering, tuning, and noise suppression.
+This optional SNR mini-game does not change the calculator result.
+Instead, it turns the same signal-to-noise idea into a visual challenge: your blue passband is the receiver, the green carrier is the wanted signal, and the red spikes are noise power.
+If the passband stays centered on the carrier while the interference stays outside it, the live SNR rises and the score climbs.
+When the filter overlaps noise, the denominator grows, the dB value falls, and clean lock becomes harder to maintain.

 Score0